 What we’re doing

-As well as helping to keep reform of Religious Education high on the Government’s agenda, we have successfully assisted measurable reforms in RE.
-In 2004, after we participated on the steering committee for the National Framework for RE, Humanism was included as a recommended area of study for all pupils.
-Similarly, we were members of the steering groups that developed the further English non-statutory programmes of study and attainment targets for key stage 3 and key stage 4/5 RE in 2007; the (abandoned) level descriptions and key stage 1/2 non-statutory programme of learning, in 2010; and the 2010 non-statutory guidance.
+- As well as helping to keep reform of religious education high on the Government’s agenda, we have successfully assisted in all other recent measurable reforms in RE.
+In 2012-13 we were on the steering group for the RE Council’s RE Subject Review, and were pleased that the final curriculum framework it produced for English schools is as inclusive of teaching about humanism as it is of religions.
+Similarly, we were members of the steering groups that developed the further English non-statutory programmes of study and attainment targets for key stage 3 and key stage 4/5 RE in 2007; the level descriptions and key stage 1/2 non-statutory programme of learning, in 2010; and the 2010 non-statutory guidance.

 We’re currently fundraising to keep our dedicated campaigner on faith schools and education.
-We’ve not yet raised her salary for 2019 – you can help us do so by donating at http://www.justgiving.com/nofaithschools.
+We’ve not yet raised her salary for the year ahead – you can help us do so by donating to our crowdfunder.